securefederatedai/openfl/openfl-gramine/MANUAL.md

 4. **Build the Experiment Docker image**

 ```
-fx workspace graminize -s $KEY_LOCATION/key.pem --sgx-target/--no-sgx-target
+fx workspace graminize -s $KEY_LOCATION/key.pem
 ```
 This command will build and save a Docker image with your Experiment.
 The saved image will contain all the required files to start a process in an enclave.</br>
-If `--no-sgx-target` option is passed to the command, the image will run processes under gramine-direct, in this case, it is not necessary to pass the signing key.
+If a signing key is not provided, the application will be built without SGX support, but it still can be started with gramine-direct executable.

 ### Image distribution: